 The scenery we will encounter is second to none with dramatic, snow capped peaks both near and far.
 One of the things people appreciate about this amazing route is the amount of variety in the terrain.
 It seems like every day or two you move into new country - from ice and glaciers to green valleys to rocky passes, it's always changing.

 We start off our hiking trek by flying into Iceberg Lake near the massive Bagley Ice Field.
 This is a glacially dammed lake and the floating chunks of ice give the lake its locally known moniker.
 We will certainly want to spend some time taking pictures here.
 Bears frequent this valley so maybe we'll get lucky and spot one.
 Wolverine have also been seen on occasion.

 The second day we put on crampons for a fun day of crossing a glacier!
 Our camp is at the edge of another lake in a spot that is known to produce some stunning sunset photo opportunities.

-Duration: 8 days Trekking, 10 days total Anchorage to Anchorage
+Duration: 8 days Trekking, 10 days total including travel time

 Season: Early July - September

 |Pre Trip||Arrive in Anchorage 2 days prior to the start date of your trek.|

 On the day before your trek, our van picks you up at your Anchorage hotel around 8:00 am for the drive to McCarthy.
 You may also elect to drive in a rental car if you prefer.
 It's an amazing drive and one of the most scenic in Alaska.
 Arrive in McCarthy around 5-6:00 pm in time for the meeting with your guide.
 The guide will review your gear and distribute food and group gear as well as go over logistics for the following departure day into the backcountry.